-Osaka with kids secret 10.
+Osaka with kids secret: 10.
 Make a day trip to Nara to check out the deer

 If time permits, take a trip to check out the beautiful city of Nara (once Japan’s capital).
 It’s famed for the thousands of deer that graze and roam freely in the park as well as the historic significance of many of its temples, which date back to the eighth century.

-Secret 11.
+Osaka with kids secret: 11.
 If you have an extra day, check out the Kids plaza and Osaka Castle and Park

 Learning and play often go hand-in-hand when you travel and that doesn’t just apply to kids!
 While Osaka Castle is extra famous during cherry blossom season, a visit any time of year is well-warranted.